 Claims Act in the Western District of Virginia.
 Three additional qui tam lawsuits were subsequently filed by others against Abbott.
 The ensuing investigation reportedly involved witness interviews in 26 states and the production of more than one million documents.

 On May 7, Abbott pled guilty to a misdemeanor for promoting Depakote for non-FDA-approved, or “off-label,” uses.
 Although physicians may prescribe drugs for off-label use, federal law only permits pharmaceutical manufacturers to market drugs for approved uses.
-In its guilty plea, Abbott admitted that between 1998 and 2006, it promoted Depakote as a treatment for schizophrenia and behaviors associated with dementia, but the FDA had only approved the drug to treat epileptic seizures and biopolar mania and to prevent migraine headaches.
+In its guilty plea, Abbott admitted that between 1998 and 2006, it promoted Depakote as a treatment for schizophrenia and behaviors associated with dementia, but the FDA had only approved the drug to treat epileptic seizures and bipolar mania and to prevent migraine headaches.

 Abbott directed its off-label promotional activities toward nursing homes with residents suffering from dementia.
 Abbott admitted to maintaining a specialized sales force to market the drug in nursing homes, instructing sales representatives to explain how nursing homes could use Depakote to avoid having to comply with laws designed to prevent unnecessary use of medications in nursing homes, offering rebates triggered by increased Depakote use and programs to train pharmacies about using Depakote to treat behaviors associated with dementia.